Magicianred/Angularization/README.md

 # Angularization
-Thorough documentation for getting started with Angular 11 — PeopleScript-style.
+Thorough documentation for getting started with Angular 11.